syncfusion-content/uwp-docs/uwp/SfDataGrid/Column-Types.md

 ## GridCheckBoxSelectorColumn

-`SfDataGrid` allows you to select or deselect individual rows through `CheckBox` using the [GridCheckBoxSelectorColumn](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn.html), which is not bound with data object from underlying data source, and it can be added like normal columns.
+`SfDataGrid` allows you to select or deselect individual rows through `CheckBox` using the `GridCheckBoxSelectorColumn`, which is not bound with data object from underlying data source, and it can be added like normal columns.
 The selector column supports row selection alone, and selection in selector column works based on [SelectionMode](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html).

 {% tabs %}
 {% highlight xaml %}